Renting a home from a private landlord

 The web page will also give you information on the Local Housing Allowance applicable to the size of property you require in the area you are looking.
 The Local Housing Allowance is the maximum amount housing benefit will pay for properties.

-For more information on how to rent privately please contact Housing Advice and Options on 020 8489 1000.
+For more information on how to rent privately please contact Housing Advice on 020 8489 1000.

 Intermediate Rent is a scheme that allows you to rent a new build housing association property at approximately 80 percent of the market rate.